How to Write a Narrative Essay

 A narrative essay should follow an appropriate academic structure, even though it will be based on an experience from your life.
 Like other essay types, a narrative essay comprises an introduction paragraph, the main body, and a conclusion paragraph.

 Narrative Essay Introduction

 The introduction paragraph should start with the background statement to explain why the topic is essential to you.
 The last sentence of the paragraph introduces the theme of the essay.

 Narrative Essay Main Body

-The main body is where you provide details of the experience you are talking about.
+The main body is where you tell the story, develop the plot, and provide facts and details of the experience you are talking about.
 Make sure to include all the points in a clear and exciting way.
-What did it happen?
+When did it happen?
 Who was involved?
 What was at stake?
 Staying true to your feelings and using appropriate transition words is the key to telling an interesting story.

 Narrative Essay Conclusion

-The concluding paragraph should link back to the background statement and the overall theme of your essay.
-It should emphasize how your experience helped you to improve your overall understanding of the situation.
+The concluding paragraph should link back to the background statement and the main theme of your essay, you can also restate some important points mentioned in the body here.
+The conclusion should emphasise how your experience helped you or others involved to attain an improved overall understanding of the situation.

 Example of a Narrative Essay

 Here is an example of a narrative essay that explains “why you have chosen to apply to Oxford University.”